carmel-wenga/python-flask-crud-api-for-book-library/README.md

 This repo aims to build a microservice app that explores books,

 * Python,
-* Flask : a python web framework that can be used to build api
+* Flask : a python web framework that we use to build backend api
+* SQLAlchemy: For the ORM
+* Alembic : for the database migration
 * Postgresql : a relational database that will store our data,
 * Docker : to containerized our application,
+* Docker Compose: For development
+* Nginx as server and reserve proxy
 * Kubernetes : use for deployment.

 ### Steps to launch the app